Martian01/mrhttpd/Readme.md

 controls whether the server will generate directory listings in JSON format.
 A default index will take precedence over auto index generation, if present.

 #### PRAGMA
 specifies an optional Pragma parameter that is sent with every HTTP reply.
-A typical value is "no-cache" if you want to suppress caching by proxy servers and frontends.
+A typical value is "no-cache" if you want to suppress caching by proxy servers and front-ends.

 #### LOG_LEVEL
 determines the amount of information saved in the log file.